Oncologist-approved cancer information from the American Society of Clinical Oncology

 Carney Complex

-This section has been reviewed and approved by the Cancer.Net Editorial Board, 7/09
+Approved by the Cancer.Net Editorial Board, 03/2020

 What is Carney complex?

-Carney complex is a hereditary condition associated with spotty skin pigmentation, myxomas (benign [noncancerous] connective tissue tumors), and benign or cancerous tumors of the endocrine (hormone producing) glands.
-Symptoms of Carney complex typically develop when a person is in his or her early 20s.
+Symptoms of Carney complex typically develop when a person is in childhood or their early 20s.
 Skin pigmentation and heart myxomas or other heart problems are usually the first signs of the condition.
 The spotty skin pigmentation is found on lips, inner and outer corners of the eyes, the conjunctiva (membrane lining) of the eye, and around the genital area.
-Other common features of Carney complex are Cushing’s syndrome (a combination of weight gain, high blood pressure, diabetes, and easy bruising, caused by the overproduction of a specific hormone) and multiple thyroid nodules (tumors).
+Other common features of Carney complex are Cushing’s syndrome and multiple thyroid nodules (tumors).
+Cushing’s syndrome in Carney complex is always due to primary pigmented nodular adrenocortical disease (PPNAD), and symptoms may be a combination of weight gain, high blood pressure, diabetes, and easy bruising, caused by the overproduction of the hormone cortisol.
 Although people with Carney complex have an increased risk of cancer, most tumors are benign.
+Cancers associated with Carney complex include liver, ovarian, testicular, and pancreatic cancers.
+A rare tumor of the nervous system called “schwannoma” can sometimes be cancerous and very aggressive.

-Carney complex is also called by two other names:
+Carney complex is also referred to as:

 • LAMB syndrome – Lentigines, Atrial Myxoma, and Blue nevi